-- DO NOT USE GASOLINE, LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID OR SIMILAR LIQUIDS TO START OR "FRESHEN UP" A FIRE IN THIS APPLIANCE. - Keep all such liquids well away from the appliance while it is in use. - Combustible materials may ignite.
+- Do NOT store flammable materials in the appliance's vicinity. - DÖ NOT USE GASOLINE, LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID OR SIMILAR LIQUIDS TO START OR "FRESHEN UP" A FIRE IN THIS APPLIANCE. - Keep all such liquids well away from the appliance while it is in use. - · Combustible materials may ignite.